Shrekie/VidComp/README.md

 # VidComp

-VidComp is a full featured video editor, powered by your browser.
+VidComp is a full featured video editor, powered by your browser

-All processing by the editor occurs at the client.
+All processing by the editor occurs at the client

 **Currently VidComp works best with Chrome be it mobile or desktop**